-You’ve just watched Eddie Redmayne reading Chapter Three of the first Harry Potter book, which is named ‘The Letters from No One’.
-You will have noticed Harry’s desperation, quite understandably, to get his hands on one of the letters addressed to Mr H. Potter.
+In the chapter ‘The Letters from No One’, Harry receives a piece of post specifically addressed to him.
+Upon reading this chapter, you will have noticed Harry’s desperation, quite understandably, to get his hands on one of the letters addressed to Mr H. Potter.
 These unopened, mysterious letters hold enormous power, not just over Harry but over the entire Dursley family.
 They send Uncle Vernon into a frenzy.
 Not only does he sleep under the letterbox, but he also boards up all possible gaps for the letters to slip through and takes time off work to ensure nothing gets past him.

 For Harry, the letters become so important that he doesn’t even care that he is now allowed to move out of the cupboard under the stairs and into a real bedroom.
 It comes, perhaps, partly from the fact that Harry feels ‘seen’ for the first time in his life.
 Somebody knows where he sleeps, and somebody has sent him – the boy who wears Dudley’s old clothes ¬– a letter that is entirely his.
 ‘I want to read it,’ said Harry furiously, ‘as it’s mine.’
 And let’s not forget that by the end of Chapter Three, the Dursleys have actually left their home to flee the letters addressed to their nephew ¬– it is the only real power Harry has ever had over them.